|2480 Windy Hill Road, suite 200, Marietta, Georgia 30067,...770.952.4456 Review Us on >>|

 COD = self-pay they talk about his aches and pains, his heart problems and his diet, but never about his health insurance.

 When O'Brien leaves the exam room, he writes a check for $50 and he's done — no forms, no ID numbers, no copayments.

 "This is traditional medicine.
 This is what America was like 30 years ago," said O'Brien, 55 and self-employed, who believes he has saved thousands of dollars by dropping his expensive insurance policy.
 "It's a whole world of difference."

 Is this the healthcare wave of the future?
 Probably not, experts say.
 Most people are content with monthly premiums and $10 copays; nine out of 10 contract with managed treatment companies.

-Even when treating patients who are insured, - frustrated by red tape at the insurance companies - view family-only medicine as an increasingly attractive way to run their businesses.
+Even when treating patients who are insured, - frustrated by red tape at the insurance companies - view medicine as an increasingly attractive way to run their businesses.

 "It's a terrible indictment of the collapsing healthcare system," said Arthur Caplan, chairman of the medical ethics department at the University of Pennsylvania Medical School.
 "Insurance and managed were supposed to streamline - instead what they've done is add so much paperwork and bureaucracy they're driving some out."